-Erdogan Claims Ultimate Power in Turkey After Nearly Split Vote
+Erdogan Claims Ultimate Power in Turkey After a Nearly Split Vote

 With more than 99 percent of ballots counted, Erdogan claimed a win with 51.36 percent voting in favor of the referendum and 48.64 voting against.

-However, the Guardian reported:
+However, The Guardian reported:

 The no campaign said the YSK’s last-minute decision raised questions about the validity of the vote. [...]

-If confirmed, the vote will “transform Turkey into a presidential republic, in what would be one of the most significant developments in the nation’s history since its founding after the collapse of the Ottoman empire,” the Guardian reported earlier Sunday.
+If confirmed, the vote will “transform Turkey into a presidential republic, in what would be one of the most significant developments in the nation’s history since its founding after the collapse of the Ottoman empire,” The Guardian reported earlier Sunday.

 The referendum includes a series of constitutional amendments that would dissolve the role of the prime minister, centralizing state bureaucracy under the president while also giving him control of the judiciary.
 Further, it would allow Erdogan to run for two more election terms and essentially “rule by decree,” as Common Dreams previously wrote.